MicrosoftDocs/Contribute/Contribute/how-to-write-links.md

 ## Links from one article to another

-To create an inline link from a Docs technical article to another Docs technical article, use the following link syntax:
+To create an inline link from a Docs technical article to another Docs technical article within the same docset, use the following link syntax:

 - An article in a directory links to another article in the same directory: